Melissa Riso Nearly Spills Out Of Green Snakeskin Bikini In New Instagram Video

 Although there seemed to be no sign that she had read them, Melissa is likely used to receiving these types of comments on her Instagram page.

 As The Inquisitr previously reported, she received similar feedback when she posted a photo of herself rocking a blue bikini recently.
-In the comments, some compared her to a mermaid while others just showed their admiration with lots of heart, fire and kissing face emojis, among others.
+In the comments, some compared her to a mermaid while others just showed their admiration with lots of heart, fire and kissing face emoji, among others.

 View this post on Instagram